kenshinji/leetcoder/README.md

+# LeetCoder
-LeetCoder, A Discord Bot Sending LeetCode Daily Challenge to Your Specified Channel.
+> A Discord Bot Sending LeetCode Daily Challenge to Your Specified Channel.

 ## Configuration